-REQUEST FROM: DATE:/
+REQUEST FROM: DATE:

-SPECIFICATION SECTION/TITLE:
+SPECIFICATION SECTION/TITLE: -

 ; Article/Paragraph:

-Manufacturer:
+Manufacturer: ·

 Trade Name: ; Model:

-ACKNOWLEDGEMENTS AND ATTACHMENTS 3
+CKNOWLEDGEMENTS AND ATTACH MENTS

-Proposed substitution has been persona all respects to specified Product; Same warranty will be furnished for prop Same maintenance service and source of est, the Undersigned acknowledges and represents that: ally investigated and determined to be equal or superior in account of substitution as for specified Product; after replacement parts, as applicable, is available; as effect on other trades and will not affect or delay amensions and functional clearances; and
+Proposed substitution has been p all respects to specified Product; Same warranty will be furnished to Same maintenance service and s Proposed substitution will have no progress schedule; Request, the Undersigned acknowledges and represents that personally investigated and determined to be equal or superior or proposed substitution as for specified Product; ource of replacement parts, as applicable, is available; or adverse effect on other trades and will not affect or delay affect dimensions and functional clearances; and met.

-Request: Product Data, descriptions and S Drawings necessary to indicate
+Request: nts are considered an integral part of this Pre-Bid Substitution as and Specifications necessary for evaluation.

+dicate proper installation in the Work.

+stent with specified performance requirements.

-SUBMITTED BY: , (Title)
+UBMITTED BY: , (Title)

 Firm name:

 Fax:

-ARCHITECT'S REVIEW AND ACTION
+RCHITECT'S REVIEW AND ACTION

-Pre-Bid Substitution approved - Make submittals in accordance with Section 01 3300.
+- Make submittals in accordance with Section 01 3300.

-Pre-Bid Substitution rejected - Use sp pecified Products.
+Pre-Bid Substitution rejected -

-Reviewed by: Date:
+Reviewed by: ·

-END OF PRE-BID SUBSTITUTION REQUEST F FORM
+IND OF PRE-BID SUBSTITUTION REQU